The CREATE Centre. Where we CONNECT

 This means we can expand and develop our services, events, groups, performances and activities from a secure, adapted, accessible community hub for everyone.

+We are currently open Monday to Friday daytime, and Tuesday and Wednesday evenings.
 We will be open 7 days and evenings offering a wide range of opportunities for the community.

 Tameside Arts Ltd is a Social Enterprise not-for-profit company that is limited by guarantee.
 This structure allows us to work in a flexible way, we take our responsibility to the Tameside community very seriously and are clear to ensure that our outcomes in any project are for the benefit of the project, the individuals involved and the wider community.
 We are completely inclusive and encourage people from the whole community to be involved.